Introducing Dealpath Mobile: Manage Your Deals on the Go Learn More

 Finally, deal #1 sits between the two, with a 8.5% cap rate.

-While none of these deals is the best, each may be appealing to an investor with a different risk profile.
+While none of these deals is decidedly the best, each may appeal to investors with different risk profiles.

 From NOI to cash flow models and beyond, centralizing relevant deal information in one source of truth–together with historical data– provides the clear visibility investors need to make holistic, strategic investment decisions.